Nesousx/nesatmo/README.md

-Nesatmo-s6-auto will allow you to store Netatmo Weather station metrics in any InfluxDB server.
+Nesatmo will allow you to store Netatmo Weather station metrics in any InfluxDB server.

 ### How does it works?